animatlabs/workflow-forge/src/extensions/WorkflowForge.Extensions.Logging.Serilog/README.md

 });
 ```

-### Advanced Sinks (Host Integration)
+### Advanced sinks (host integration)

-For advanced sinks (File, Seq, Elasticsearch, etc.), use the `CreateLogger(ILoggerFactory)` overload with your host application's Serilog configuration:
+For File, Seq, Elasticsearch, and similar sinks, use `CreateLogger(ILoggerFactory)` with your host Serilog setup:

 ```csharp
 // Configure Serilog in your host application (requires Serilog packages)